 Becoming a certified public accountant (CPA) in Colorado will not only propel your career forward; it will also open the doors to way more opportunities than you had before.

-Getting your Colorado CPA certification takes a lot of dedication and commitment, but it’s well worth it in the end.
-You’ll be able to advance faster in your career and get paid more with a certification.
+Meeting your Colorado CPA requirements takes a lot of dedication and commitment, but it’s well worth it in the end.
+Ultimately, you’ll be able to advance faster in your career and get paid more with a certification.

-The Colorado CPA certification requirements are pretty lenient by comparison to other state requirements.
-You don’t currently have to get 150 credit hours to sit for the exam and you can also bypass the work experience requirement as long as you fulfill additional educational qualifications.
+Truthfully, the Colorado CPA certification requirements are pretty lenient by comparison to other state requirements.
+You don’t currently have to get 150 credit hours to sit for the exam.
+Furthermore, you can also bypass the work experience requirement as long as you fulfill additional educational qualifications.
 All of these rules can be kind of confusing to figure out, but don’t worry.
 We’ll walk you through the qualifications, so you can start your career as a certified public accountant in Colorado and get the higher salary that you deserve.

 Here’s what you need to do in order to fulfill the CO CPA requirements and become a certified public accountant in the state of Colorado!